Euren/2017-CS-Programming-Plan/README.md

 	- C# Fundamentals with Visual Studio 2015 [COMPLETED]

 ## 3a Using the references for each subject on the Daily Plan, I will move onto studying the following books:

+	[NOTE: My study of Algorithms will probably wait until TreeHouse is finished, and my math is refreshed.]

 	- Cracking the Coding Interview
 	- Programming Interviews Exposed
 	- Algorithm Design Manual
 	- Algorithms by Sedgewick [WAITING ON  SECOND MOOC, FINISHED WITH FIRST]
 	- Programming Pearls
+	- Refactoring: Imporoving the Design of Existing Code [COMPLETED]
 	- Elements of Programming Interviews in Java (I will convert this to C# code in practice)
 	- Unix Programming Environment and/or The Linux Programming Interface
 	- Problem Solving with Algorithms and Data Structures Using Python